Thibdumont/RobotCarUI/README.md

 ### Help

-Anywhere in the app, you can have some help by pressing the `start button` of your gamepad.
+Anywhere in the app, you can have some help by pressing the `Start button` of your gamepad.

 You could start by pressing the `View button` to go fullscreen.